unrealwork/atsd-use-cases/research/fitness-index/README.md

 >Even year (2012 and 2014) data can be found in the [Appendix](#appendix)

-In order to observe trends in individual MSAs, finding an effective method to sort the data is needed.
-By organizing the data by city, chronologically, trends appear that were not as obvious in the first visualization:
+to observe trends in individual MSAs, finding an effective method to sort the data is needed.
+By organizing the data by city, chronologically, trends appear that are not as obvious in the first visualization:

 ![ByCityByYear](./images/ByCityByYear.png)

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/c43f580b)

->See [Appendix](#Appendix) for an alternative display of the above data
+>See [Appendix](#appendix) for an alternative display of the above data

 Using the same data but instead focusing the layout of the visualization on the trend across the observed MSAs for a given year, a third configuration is